stevensouza/automon/docs/automon-tutorial.md

 ### 'select' Pointcut
 Whether you use LTW or BTW you will have to inherit from one of the Automon abstract aspects and provide the 'select' pointcut which indicates what code you would like to monitor or trace.
-Here is an example of how you could do that in java code (could be used for either LTW or BTW).
+Here is an example of how you could do that in java code (this aspect could be used for either LTW or BTW).
 ```java
 package com.mypackage.aspects;